An Introduction to Orofacial Pain

 - Persistent muscle tension from guarding and clenching the teeth leads to tissue sensitization, muscle fatigue, and subsequently, increased pain signals to the central nervous system and brain.

 - These persistent peripheral pain signals in the tissues induce a hyper-excitable state in the neurons of the central nervous system.
 This is process is called “central sensitization”.

 - With “central sensitization”, there is hyperalgesia, tenderness, and referred pain.

 - With this increase in perceived pain signaling, the muscle guarding reflex remains activated, creating a vicious cycle of pain.

 According to MedCrave research, “32.7% of patients recognized a TMJ-related problem that affected their quality of life, while 67.3% suffering from TMD were unaware of their TMJ disorder.
 It affects 5-12% of the population and the peak age is 20-40 year.”
 Author Dr. Danya A Alhussini highlights in her October 8, 2017 Prevalence and awareness of temporomandibular joint disorders among patients article that the temporomandibular joint (TMJ) is one of the most complex joints in our bodies.

-Orofacial Pain specialists have many tools with which to treat TMJ disorders.
+Orofacial Pain specialists and TMJ providers have many tools with which to treat TMJ disorders.

 Treatment options include: